Emotional hunger: understand what it is and how to recognize and treat it - News

 “Eating doesn’t always have to be related to physical hunger; often, celebration, affective eating can happen without physical hunger.
 But it’s different from emotional eating, which is the search for food as a way to manage emotions, or even discount or, in some way, try to resolve these emotions by eating”, explains the nutrition coordinator of the Anorexia Nervosa Ambulatory of the Eating Disorders Program — Ambulim of the IPq — HC/FMUSP (Institute of Psychiatry, Hospital das Clínicas, Faculty of Medicine, of São Paulo), Marcela Kotait.

-Emotional hunger exists and is not the same in all people, as advised by the psychologist and coordinator of Proata – Center for Attention to Eating Disorders at Unifesp (Federal University of the State of São Paulo), Renata Arnoni.
+Emotional hunger exists and is not the same in all people, according to the psychologist and coordinator of Training for family care at Proata — Center for Attention to Eating Disorders of Unifesp (Federal University of the State of São Paulo), Renata Arnoni.

 “Emotional hunger will mean something different to each one.
 The symptom can be night eating: the person wakes up to eat at night; it can be a pinching habit, in which the person spends all day eating, pinching a little, not sits and has a meal; and it can be hyperphagia: the person eats more than he needs to be satisfied.”